Virenishere/backend-assignment-portal/README.md

 If you're planning to integrate this API with a frontend application, make sure that the **JWT token** is stored in the **cookie** for automatic login, or manually add it to the request header in Postman for testing.

+---

+### Support
+If you're facing any issues or have questions, feel free to reach out via email at [virender288@gmail.com](mailto:virender288@gmail.com).

+---